braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/create.md

 ## Step 7: Confirm Details and Launch!

-If you're using Campaigns, you'll have the opportunity to confirm it's details.
+If you're using Campaigns, you'll have the opportunity to confirm its details.
 If you're using Canvas, be sure to confirm the details of each of the pieces.

 ![SMS Confirm]({% image_buster /assets/img/sms_campaign_confirm.gif %})

 ## Retargeting

 In addition to changing the user’s subscription state and sending auto-responders based on incoming keywords, Braze will also record interactions to the user profile for filtering and triggering messages.

-### Filter Users who have Recently Recieved Any SMS
+### Filter Users by SMS

-1. To filter for users who have recently received any SMS, create or edit an SMS campaign.
-2. Navigate to the __Target Users__ step.
-3. Under Additional Filters, select the __Last Received SMS__ filter.
-Next, select the time frame for your SMS filter.
+Users can be filtered by when they last received an SMS or if they have received an SMS from a specific SMS campaign.
+Filters can be set in the Target Users step of the campaign builder.

+__Filter by Last Received SMS__<br>
-![Filter 1][1]
+![Filter 1][2]

-### Filter Users who have Recieved a Specific SMS Campaign
+__Filter by Received Messages from SMS Campaign__<br>

-1. To filter for users who have received a specific SMS campaign, create or edit an SMS campaign.
+Filters users who have received a message from a specific SMS campaign.
+With this filter, you also have the option to filter off those that have not received messages from an SMS campaign. <br>
-2. Navigate to the __Target Users__ step.
-3. Under additional filters, select the __Received Messages from Campaign__ filter and choose the campaign your would like to use.

-![Filter 2][2]
+![Filter 2][1]

-### Trigger Messages as Users Recieve an SMS from a Specific Campaign
+### Trigger Messages as Users Receive SMS

-1. To trigger messages as users recieve an SMS from a specific campaign, create or edit an SMS campaign.
-2. Navigate to the __Delivery__ step.
-3. Slect __Interact with Campaign__ as the new trigger action.
-Next, select __Receive SMS__ as the action and then select the SMS campaign you would like to use.
+To trigger messages as users receive SMS messages from a specific campaign, select __Interact with Campaign__ as the trigger action.
+Next, select __Receive SMS__ and the SMS campaign you would like to use. <br><br>
 ![Trigger][3]

 [1]: {% image_buster /assets/img/sms/filter1.png %}